cochsen/Processing-ketai-demos/README.md

 # Processing-ketai-demos
-Trying out the KetaiGesture class for native Android app with Processing
+Trying out the KetaiGesture, KetaiSensor classes for native Android app with Processing